FancyGrid/awesome-grid/README.md

 The author is a former core architect of [DevExpress](http://js.devexpress.com/).
 * [jqGrid](http://trirand.com/) - Variety of grid features.
 * [jTable](https://github.com/hikalkan/jtable) - All main features and a focus on CRUD operations.
 * [MiniUI](http://miniui.com) - Collections of widgets.
 There are some base grid features.
+There are PHP, Java and .NET versions.
 But all documetation is on Chinise.
 * [ParamQuery](http://paramquery.com/) - Featured grid library, but many small bugs and old design.
 Good features realization.
 * [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features.
 There is even an infinite feature (1 000 000 rows).
 Themes looks out of date.
 Product is well known.
 Last update in 2014!